Signed in as:

 centered support.

-The webinar is based on a book by Elizabeth Levang, Ph.D., titles When Men Grieve: Why Men Grieve Differently
+The webinar is based in part on When Men Grieve: Why Men Grieve Differently

 to learn more.